-Our client, age 21, was racing his friend southbound on Hawthorne Boulevard in Torrance at about midnight when he lost control of his car and crashed into a roadside electrical panel.
+Our client, age 21, was racing his friend southbound on Hawthorne Boulevard in Torrance at about midnight.
+As he was approaching Torrance Boulevard, he lost control of his car and crashed into a roadside electrical panel.
 The ensuing damage caused police to estimate his speed as having been easily in excess of 70 mph.
-While weaving in and out of traffic, he lost control of his car and also collided with his friend’s car.
+Making matters worse, while weaving in and out of traffic, he lost control of his car and also collided with his friend’s car.

 In a Nutshell: Torrance, speed contest with 225 feet of skid marks before crash, plea bargain to 10 days of Cal Trans, 5 days of community service, restricted license for 6 months and 2 years of summary probation.

 Our client, along with the driver of the other car (his friend), were charged with: 1) Engaging in a Speed Contest on a Public Highway (Vehicle Code Section 23109(a)), a misdemeanor; 2) Speeding (Vehicle Code Section 22350), an infraction; 3) Unsafe Lane Change (Vehicle Code Section 21658(a)), an infraction; 4) Aiding and Abetting in a Motor Exhibition of Speed on a Highway (Vehicle Code Section 23109(c)), a misdemeanor; and 5) Unlawfully Driving a Vehicle in a Highway in Willful or Wanton Disregard for the Safety of Persons or Property (Vehicle Code Section 23103(a)), a misdemeanor.

 Greg Hill & Associates met with the client and immediately drove with him to the accident scene to better understand what happened.
 The client was quite candid in simply admitting that he and his friend were drag racing.
 After all, the roads were deserted and four lanes in width just for southbound travel, so it did not seem to endanger anyone else.